4104. Distance in tree

 }

 The main part of the program.
 Read the input data.
-Construct a tree.
+Build the tree.

 scanf("%d %d",&n,&k);